Prom (film): Production

 In February 2010, it was reported Walt Disney Studios was developing Prom a teen comedy following a group of high school students preparing for their Prom.
 Development was inspired by the theatrical success Disney had with High School Musical 3: Senior Year with the company describing the project as being in the vein of the works of John Hughes and Cameron Crowe.
-Disney planned to produce the film on a limited budget of $5-10 million populate the cast with unknowns in the hopes of launching new stars and a potential franchise.
+Disney planned to produce the film on a limited budget of $5-10 million and populate the cast with unknowns in the hopes of launching new stars and a potential franchise.
 Joe Nussbaum was hired to direct from a script by Katie Wech.
 In June of that year, Thomas McDonell, Aimeé Teegarden, Danielle Campbell, Nolan Sotillo, Yin Chang, Jared Kusnitz, Nicholas Braun, Ben Esler, Kylie Bunbury and DeVaughn Nixon.

 While Prom is set in Michigan, filming took place in Los Angeles, California.

 Reception

 Box office

 In its opening weekend, the film grossed $4.9 million in 2,730 theaters, ranking fifth.
 By the end of its run, Prom grossed $10.1 million domestically.
 It earned a profit of $2,212,108 on DVD and Blu-Ray.